-B. Subspace Calculation.
-Power Iteration Method and Deflation.
+B. Subspace calculation.
+Power Iteration method and deflation.

-On the first run, the subspace is calculated for the computed covariance matrix Σ , from the buffered n lines and then it is updated on each iteration after the covariance matrix has been updated.
-Since in the first iteration there are no previous eigenvectors for feeding the algorithm, the input eigenvectors PSI{in} are initialized with random values.
+On the first run the subspace is calculated for the computed covariance matrix, Σ , from the buffered n lines and then it is updated on each iteration after the covariance matrix has been updated.
+Since in the first iteration there are no previous eigenvectors for feeding the algorithm, the input eigenvectors, PSI{in} , are initialized with random values.
 However, on the subsequent iterations the set of eigenvectors defining the previous subspace are introduced as inputs of the algorithm and used to initialize the calculation, considering that there shall not be a big difference between the set of eigenvectors computed from two consecutive iterations.
-The other two inputs to the algorithm are the number of eigenvalues and eigenvectors to be calculated d, and a stop condition for the convergence of the power iteration method, tol.
-An auxiliary matrix B is used to deflate the original covariance matrix and keep calculating subsequent eigenvalues and eigenvectors.
+The other two inputs to the algorithm are the number of eigenvalues and eigenvectors to be calculated, d, and a stop condition for the convergence of the power iteration method, tol.
+An auxiliary matrix, B, is used to deflate the original covariance matrix and keep calculating subsequent eigenvalues and eigenvectors.
 The deflation process mainly consists in obtaining a new matrix that provides the same result than the original one in the orthogonal direction to it and it is zero otherwise.
 A detailed description of the subspace calculation process is presented in Algorithm 2.

-The subspace algorithm makes a recurrent call to the Power Method function, whose behavior is described in Algorithm 3, until all d eigenvalues and eigenvectors have been
+The subspace algorithm makes a recurrent call to the Power Method function, whose behavior is described in Algorithm 3, until all d eigenvalues and eigenvectors have been obtained.
+As explained earlier, the initialization with the previous obtained eigenvector is used to speed up convergence, which combined with the use of the Rayleigh coefficient, rayl, has proven to be very efficient [26].
+This coefficient is

-l Algorithm 2: Subspace Calculaton.
+Algorithm 2: Subspace calculation

-Inputs: Σ , {Covariance matrix}

-PSI {in} , {Input Eigenvectors }

-d , {number of eigenvalues to be calculated}

-tol, {stop condition for the power iteration method}

-P.1 $[PSI_1, S_1] = power \ method(\Sigma, tol, PSI_in_1);$

-P.2 i = 2;

-P.3 $\mathbf{B} = \mathbf{\Sigma}$; {Support matrix to compute deflation}

-P.4 while $i \leq = d$ do

-P.5 $\mathbf{B} = \mathbf{B} - \mathbf{PSI}{i-1}^T \mathbf{PSI}{i-1};$

-P.6 $[PSI_i, S_i] = powermethod(\Sigma, tol, PSI_in_i);$

-P. 7 $\mathbf{i} = \mathbf{i} + 1;$

-P.8 end

-Outputs:

-S, {Eigenvalues}

-PSI , {Eigenvectors }
+Inputs: Σ , {Covariance matrix} PSI{in}, {Input Eigenvectors } d, {number of eigenvalues to be calculated} tol, {stop condition for the power iteration method} P.1 $[PSI_1, S_1] = power method(\Sigma, tol, PSI_in_1);$ P.2 i = 2;P.3 $\mathbf{B} = \boldsymbol{\Sigma}$; {Support matrix to compute deflation} P.4 while $i \leq d$ do $\mathbf{B} = \mathbf{B} - \mathbf{PSI}{i-1}^T \mathbf{PSI}{i-1};$ P.5 $[PSI_i, S_i] = powermethod(\Sigma, tol, PSI_in_i);$ P.6 i = i + 1;P.7 P.8 end Outputs: S, {Eigenvalues} PSI, {Eigenvectors } calculated using the eigenvector approximation and represents in its turn a very good approximation of the eigenvalue.
+The method consists in iteratively calculating the new coefficient, rayl, with the recently obtained vector and comparing it with the value calculated in the previous iteration, $rayl_0$, until the difference between them is lower than the input tolerance, tol.